SandorTeleki/SandorTeleki/README.md

 ### Hi there 👋

-I am a 26 year old front-end dev. < br />
+I am a 26 year old front-end dev.
 🔭 I’m currently working on Dom Inspector Bot - a Discord functionality bot for passing information from the Dom5 Mod Inspector

 ## 💼 Skills / stack